singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

 {% include lazyload.html image_src="https://i.imgur.com/dyU6gXj.png" image_alt="Spring boot test passing" image_title="Spring boot test passing" %}

-## Create Maven Spring Boot CI pipeline using CircleCI
+## Creating Maven Spring Boot CI pipeline using CircleCI

 It's very important to automate the process of running the tests before merging the code to the master branch and deploying it.
 [CircleCI](https://circleci.com/) is a good service which can help you to create [CI](https://en.wikipedia.org/wiki/Continuous_integration) pipelines for your project.